Grievance procedures at work

 Often, taking this serious step may mean that you have already decided to leave your job.
 Or perhaps you just want to record the fact that you have been mistreated and wish to seek a resolution in the workplace.

-As the employee, you should submit your written grievance.
-Our ‘How to write a grievance letter’ article sets out how to structure your letter and our grievance template letter section allows you download examples.
+As the employee, you should submit your formal written grievance.
+Our guide on grievance letters and templates sets out how to structure your letter and also allows you to download examples.

 3. Outcome letter